 Characteristics for the L-band synthetic aperture radar (SAR) systems from the NASA-ISRO synthetic aperture radar (NISAR) mission and the Advanced Land Observing Satellite (ALOS) missions ALOS-2 and ALOS-4, have been updated in the new Table 7 (previously Table 6), under the monikers SAR-B1, SAR-B2, and SAR-B4, respectively.
 In addition, characteristics for the NISAR S-band SAR have been included in the new Table 8 (previously Table 7), under the moniker SAR-C4.

-Finally, characteristics for a special class of synthetic aperture radar (SAR) imager systems referred to as snow water equivalent (SWE) retrieval radars can be found in Table 17, over the frequency range 13.25-13.75 GHz, and Table 19, over the frequency range 17.2-17.3 GHz.
+Characteristics for a special class of synthetic aperture radar (SAR) imager systems referred to as snow water equivalent (SWE) retrieval radars can be found in Table 17, over the frequency range 13.25-13.75 GHz, and Table 18, over the frequency range 17.2-17.3 GHz.

+Finally, the parameter name fields present in Tables 5-24, which contain characteristics of specific active sensor systems, have been modified to conform to the parameter name field definitions given in Table 4.

 Scope